openshift/training/10-Wiring-Components.md

 * I want to create a new application
 * using the *ruby* builder imagestream defined in the *openshift* project
-* based off of the code in a git repository
+* based off of the code in a Git repository

 Since we know that we want to talk to a database eventually, let's take a moment to add the environment variables for it.
 Conveniently, there is an `env`